 That’s because the city of Aurora understands what it means to be a real community.
 A community is more than just a collection of people living in one place.
 Being a part of a community means taking care of each other, giving children great schools and safe, open spaces, building a productive, sustainable economy, and volunteering your time to help those who need a little extra hand.
 Aurora is that kind of community and more.

-For the last 14 years, as a state representative, I’ve tried to help sustain and grow that sense of community, and now I want to build on that success by serving as your mayor.
+For the last 14 years, as a state representative, I’ve tried to help sustain and grow that sense of community.

 I’ve seen what Aurora can do, and I know our best days are still to come.